spautz/react-hibernate/packages/react-router-hibernate/README.md

 In most cases this is fine -- inactive subtrees still use minimal resources -- but if the component itself performs a lot of work and has an expensive render then you may want to avoid running it at all.

-You can do this by replacing the contexts for inactive subtrees via `StaticWrapperComponent`.
+You can do this by replacing the contexts for inactive subtrees via `WrapperComponent`.
 For example, you can suppress all redux-related updates by providing a new store whose contents are frozen at whatever moment the subtree became inactive.
-This library includes a `StaticReduxContainer` which does exactly that.
+This library includes a `PauseableReduxContainer` which does exactly that.

 This will cause one extra render cycle when a component becomes inactive (since the context values it receives will not strictly equal what it received before) but with memoization you can skip most of the work.